Industrial Warehouse Cracks

 • Structural foam injection to reestablish uniform support beneath the slab at selected locations.

-• All joints, remove old sealant and replace with new joint sealant.
+• At joints, removed old sealant and replaced it with new joint sealant.

-• Grind local high areas back to level to reduce stress concentration and limit further cracking.
+• Grinded local high areas back to level.

-• Scarify and repair surface defects as needed.
+• Scarified and repaired surface defects as needed.

-• Apply a penetrating sealer to the repaired areas.
+• Applied a penetrating sealer to the repaired areas.

 THE OUTCOME